This article is about finding the best WordPress control panels, something that helps you host WordPress on your own servers (such as VPS servers).

 Here you go, an example of a control panel

-I can image it’s hard to imagine a control panel without seeing.
+I can imagine it’s hard to imagine a control panel without seeing it.
 So, here you are:

-The above video is a walk through of me going through the Runcloud control panel.
-Runcloud is a very popular control panel, suitable for different kind of applications.
+The above video is a walkthrough of me going through the Runcloud control panel.
+Runcloud is a very popular control panel, suitable for different kinds of applications.

-Let the battle of the control panels commence
+Let the battle of the best hosting control panels commence

 For each control panel, I went through the process of creating a WordPress website with it and going through the whole package.
 I tested on five aspects: